3dluvr/windows-flux-lora-training-notes/README.md

 # Windows FLUX LoRA Training Notes
 An ever growing collection of random notes on training FLUX LoRA in Window, and resolving various issues along the way.
+The main idea here is not to fix any of the dependent modules, but to get going fast and without delay.

 - In general training in Windows is an utter hit-and-miss because major Python modules are not coded with Windows in mind (Accelerate, PyTorch, Flash Attention...);
 - Apparently Kohya-SS sd-scripts foe training Flux are not working correctly; this means anything using them (Fluxgym, etc.) will also not work well.
 At least one thing needs to be fixed in ```train_util.py:L5353``` (the Version check);